Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-client-methods-configuration-builder-derive" %} derive `azure_core::ClientMethodOptionsBuilders` to automatically implement builder setters for `azure_core::ClientMethodOptions`.

-{% include requirement/MUST id="rust-client-methods-configuration-builder-function" %} define a `builder()` function that returns an instance of its associated builder as defined below.
+{% include requirement/MUST id="rust-client-methods-configuration-builder-function" %} define a `builder()` associated function that does not take `self` and that returns an instance of its associated builder as defined below.

-{% include requirement/MUST id="rust-client-methods-configuration-builder" %} implement an method options builder to construct options with the same name as the options struct + "Builder" e.g., `SetSecretMethodOptionsBuilder`.
+{% include requirement/MUST id="rust-client-methods-configuration-builder" %} implement an method options builder to construct options with the same name as the options struct + "Builder" e.g., `SecretClientSetSecretOptions`.

 {% include requirement/MUST id="rust-client-methods-configuration-builder-namespace" %} place method option builders in submodule of the root named `builders` e.g., `azure_security_keyvault::builders`.
 Specialized clients options should be placed in submodules e.g., `azure_security_keyvault::secrets::builders`.